colbyhowell/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Server side routing, which allows us to access data from different endpoints.
+Middleware, which allows us to manipulate data and requests from the server.

 - [ ] Describe Middleware?

+Middleware is the process of writing functions, or using 3rd party middleware, that have access to the homies(req, res) objects and can make changes to those objects, amongst other things.

 - [ ] Describe a Resource?

+Everything is a resource.
+All of it is accessible via URL.

 - [ ] What can the API return to help clients know if a request was successful?

+The block of data that the CRUD operation changed or requested.
+If you return the new or edited block, it shows that your request was successful, plus you can see the change itself.

 - [ ] How can we partition our application into sub-applications?

+By using sub-applications, you can ensure that a specific file is dedicated to a specific type of data.
+This helps to keep the main pages clean, and keep all the right material in the right place.

 ## Project Setup